Boga/blog/README.md

 +   libjpeg-dev

-You might also be interested in installation of some database-specific packages (i.e. `psycopg2 postgresql-server-dev-9.3` for PostgreSQL).
+You might also be interested in installation of some database-specific packages (i.e. `python2.7-psycopg2 postgresql-server-dev-9.3` for PostgreSQL).

 Python requirements are listed in requirements.txt

-You have to create blog/blog/settings/__init__.py and point there what configuration file you want to you use.
+You have to create blog/blog/settings/__init__.py and point there
+configuration file you want to use.
 Also, you can override some settings (i.e. SECRET_KEY):

     #!/usr/bin/env python